A 2018 Washington state law

 What does the law include?

 Firefighting foam training ban

-After July 1, 2018, use of PFAS-containing Class B firefighting foam for training is prohibited across Washington State.
-There are no exceptions in the law for training.
+Beginning July 1, 2018, use of PFAS-containing Class B firefighting foam for training is prohibited across Washington, no exemptions.

 Firefighting foam sales ban